micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/node/node.md

 permalink: /docs/tutorials/programming_rcl_rclc/node/
 ---

-ROS 2 nodes are the ground element on ROS2 ecosystem.
-They will contain communicate between each other using publishers, subscriptions, services, ... .Further information about ROS 2 nodes can be found [here](https://docs.ros.org/en/galactic/Tutorials/Understanding-ROS2-Nodes.html)
+ROS 2 nodes are the main participants on ROS2 ecosystem.
+They will communicate between each other using publishers, subscriptions, services, ...
+Further information about ROS 2 nodes can be found [here](https://docs.ros.org/en/galactic/Tutorials/Understanding-ROS2-Nodes.html)

-// TODO: explain general micro-ROS initialization (allocator and support)
+// TODO: explain general micro-ROS initialization (allocator and support).
+Where?
 ## <a name="init_node"/>Initialization

 - Create a node with default configuration: